daniel-furman/daniel-furman-old/index.md

 ---

-I am passionate about the applications of data science across a diverse range of scientific, social, and economic data.
-Aiming to generate insights that make the world a better place, I am particularly interested in how great data science is tied to asking the best questions.
+I am passionate about finding insights in a range of scientific, social, and economic data.
+Aiming to make the world a better place, I am particularly interested in how actionable data science is tied to asking the right questions.

 ---